Skip to main content

 IES Punta del Verde, Seville, Spain

-Pupils in Y8, Y9 and Y10 have been working with pen pals in Seville, sending emails to each other throughout the school year.
-We have been practising our Spanish and French skills to share ideas about cultures and traditions in Bolton and in Seville.
+Every year pupils exchange emails and video chats with pen pals in Seville, exchanging knowledge, experiences, and views on world events throughout the academic year.
+It is also an invaluable opportunity for pupils to practise their Spanish skills and to share ideas about cultures and traditions in Bolton and in Seville.
+Last summer a group of Spanish pupils came to visit Sharples for five days, providing an opportunity for the pen pals to meet face to face.
 IES Punta del Verde is a Bilingual school, Spanish and English, which offers a range of academic and vocational training to pupils aged 11-18.
 For more information about our partner school, here is a link to their website: http://www.iespuntadelverde.es

 Our Partners in France